rcarter11207/iDRAC6-KVM-Launcher/README.md

 * Ignoring SSL certificate validation during JAR downloads.
 * Explicitly launching `java.exe` with the correct arguments and JRE 7.

+---

 ## Features

 * **Interactive Prompts:** Guides the user to input the iDRAC IP address, username, and password.
-* **Secure Password Input:** Utilizes PowerShell's `Read-Host -AsSecureString` for secure password entry, preventing plain-text exposure in the console.
-(Note: Password is temporarily converted to plain-text for Java application arguments).
+The script now saves your Java and base directory paths to a `iDRAC_config.json` file after the first run.
+* **Password Handling:** The script uses `Read-Host` for password entry, which is the most reliable way for `Start-Process` to pass the value to the Java application.
-* **Automated JAR Download:** Automatically fetches the necessary KVM JAR files (`avctKVM.jar`, `avctKVMIOWin64.jar`, `avctVMWin64.jar`) from the iDRAC's web interface if they are not already present in the script's execution directory.
+* **Automated JAR Download:** Automatically fetches the necessary KVM JAR files from the iDRAC's web interface if they are not already present in the script's designated folder.
+* **Native Library Extraction:** It handles the complex process of downloading the native library JARs, extracting the `.dll` files, and placing them in a `lib` sub-directory for the Java application to use.
 * **Robust SSL Bypass:** Employs the `-SkipCertificateCheck` parameter (for PowerShell 7+) on `Invoke-WebRequest` to reliably download files from iDRACs with invalid SSL certificates.
-* **Direct Java Execution:** Directly invokes the `java.exe` executable with a precisely constructed command-line string, eliminating `.jnlp` dependency and ensuring correct argument parsing.
-* **Local Persistence:** Stores downloaded JAR files in a `lib` subdirectory within the script's folder for quick re-use on subsequent launches.
+* **One-Time Manual Security Step:** To address Java's strict security policies, the script provides clear, step-by-step instructions for a one-time manual change to your `java.security` file.
+A pause is included to give you time to complete this step.
+The script remembers that this has been done so you won't be prompted again.

+---

 ## Requirements